 Active and Passive learning approach

-Along with church and classical music that was taught in early music schools and academies, there have always been other genres of music like the blues transmitted orally by "uneducated" musicians.
+Alongside church and classical music—taught in early music schools and academies—there have always been other genres, like the blues, passed down orally by so-called "uneducated" musicians.

-Most today's popular music genres come from them and we can clearly distinguish 2 learning approaches.
-One still dominates most music lessons around the world although the other has a bigger creative potential.
+Most of today’s popular music genres have their roots in these oral traditions, and from them, we can clearly distinguish two learning approaches.
+One still dominates music education around the world, even though the other holds far greater creative potential.

 VS